Nishant-0001/Olympic-data-analysis-/README.md

 # Olympic-data-analysis-
-In This project I have Uploaded My data Over Http Request to Azure storage Account through Azure Data Factory I have created Pipeline Using Azure data Factory which takes data over HTTP in JSON format and store it on my storage account as CSV files.
+In This project I have Uploaded My data Over Http to Azure storage Account through Azure Data Factory I have created Pipeline Using Azure data Factory which takes data over HTTP in JSON format and store it on my storage account as CSV files.
 I have used Blob Storage
 Then By using Azure DataBricks I have transformed Data using spark and stored again on storage account.